everhartlab/SscPhenoProj/README.md

 This experiment was to determine which isolate was to be used for the Straw
 Test: 972B or 972D.

+Note: Because 972B was very aggressive, TJJM had additionally scored some of the isolates higher than 9 according to a Modified Petzoldt and Dickson Scale.
+However, when reporting the results of these data, numbers higher than 9 were converted to 9.

  - 322 Rows
  - 5 Columns
  - 23 cultivars